Skip to content

 Connecting the Joulescope to the EVB

-1. Power connections (follow EVB power measurement connection guide)
+First, configure the power connections (follow EVB power measurement connection guide).

 Procedure